IGen: Scalable Data Generation for Robot Learning from Open-World Images: Methodology

 Open-world images are unstructured and lack explicit robot-related actions.
 Hence, the key to enabling robotic learning from images lies in transforming raw pixels into structured representations that robots can effectively interpret and take actions upon.
 To this end, we adopt 3D point clouds as the modality, which offers a format better suited to visual observation and structured editing.

 To begin with, we employ a versatile monocular geometric foundation model~\cite{hu2024metric3d} to estimate the depth and geometric structure of the scene.
-Then, we employ Segment Anything Model~\cite{kirillov2023segment} to obtain masks $\mathcal{M}$ of task-relevant objects.
+We first use a VLM to analyze the prompt and identify task-relevant objects, and then employ Segment Anything Model \cite{kirillov2023segment, liu2024grounding} to obtain masks $\mathcal{M}$ of task-relevant objects.
 Following the keypoints representation in \cite{huang2024rekep}, we extract scene features using DINOv2~\cite{oquab2023dinov2}.
 Next, we apply K-means clustering to both the feature embeddings and 3D coordinates, resulting in a set of $K$ spatial keypoints, denoted as $\mathcal{K} = \{\, k_j\in \mathbb{R}^3\ \mid j = 1, 2, \dots, K \}$, with their associated 3D coordinates.

 Then, the inpainting model~\cite{yu2023inpaint} is applied to the original image to remove the target manipulable object and reconstruct the background image $\mathbf{I}_{\mathrm{bg}} \in \mathbb{R}^{H \times W \times 3}$.
 Given the estimated depth map $\mathbf{D} \in \mathbb{R}^{H \times W}$ and the camera intrinsic matrix $\mathbf{K}$, all pixels are lifted into 3D space as a dense 3D point cloud $P_{\mathrm{bg}} \in \mathbb{R}^{H \times W \times 6}$.
 To address incomplete modeling of manipulated objects from monocular views, we employ a 3D generative reconstruction model~\cite{xiang2025structured} to their full 3D shape and appearance.
 After reconstructing the objects into dense point clouds, we re-position the completed objects to their original pose using 6D pose estimation~\cite{lee2025any6d}.
 Furthermore, to enable spatial domain randomization, we extract a set of feasible placement points from the supporting surface (e.g., the spatial points of the tabletop), which serve as candidate spatial poses for object generalization.
 Details of the reconstruction are provided in the appendix.